visualia/visualia_original/experiments/backstory.md

 **It was too early for full-on ESM**

 2017-2019 was too early for fully embracing ECMAScript modules.
-Many of the project dependencies did not yet offer ESM module builds so custom Rollup-based build system was introduced for transpiling CommonJS modules to ESM (similar what [Snowpack](https://www.snowpack.dev/) does).
+Many of the project dependencies did not yet offer ESM module builds so custom Rollup-based build system was introduced for transpiling CommonJS modules to ESM.
+In 2020 it is still partially the case.

 **ThreeJS was not yet modular**